 Camera sensors do not have as big of an exposure range as we humans do, so it's important to get the correct photo exposure for your pictures to come out their best.

-Keep the photo exposure triangle in the back of your mind and you will understand how changing one digital camera setting will effect another.
+Keep the photo exposure triangle in the back of your mind and you will understand how changing one camera setting will affect another.